| | |

 Storing

-Once filled, custard doughnuts are best served on the day they are made.
-Store any leftover custard doughnuts in an airtight container in the refrigerator.
+Once filled, custard doughnuts are best served on the day they’re made.
+Store any leftovers in an airtight container in the fridge.

-Though you could, the flavor comes from the deep frying.
-If you bake them they will resemble brioche buns, not doughnuts.
+You could, but the flavour really comes from the deep frying.
+Baked, they’ll resemble brioche buns rather than doughnuts.

 I don’t recommend freezing these.